silvainfm/TPaper/README.md

 # On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?
-By Emily M. Bender, Angelina McMillan-Major, Timnit Gebru, Shmargaret Shmitchell Published on March 1st 2021.
+By Emily M. Bender, Angelina McMillan-Major, Timnit Gebru, Shmargaret Shmitchell.

+Published on March 1st 2021.

 ## Background